What’s the point? #

 Browser support #

 Up-to-date copies of Chrome (5+), Safari (5.0+), Firefox (4.0+), and Opera (11.50+) have support for the new History API.
 Even some mobile browsers work just fine, like Mobile Safari on iOS 4+.
-Unfortunately, IE 9 and below lack support, but it should work in IE 10 when it arrives.
+Unfortunately, IE 9 and below lack support, but it when it arrives.

 Safari 5.0 sometimes exhibits one oddity: navigating between states causes the loading spinner to appear and stay even when the state has been loaded.
 This stops when you navigate away using a link or action that does not involve a state saved by the History API.